FomTarro/VTS-Sharp/README.md

 ## Design Pattern and Considerations

+### Packages
+As of version 2.0.0, the library has been split into two packages/namespaces: `VTS.Core` and `VTS.Unity`.
+The `VTS.Core` package contains everything needed to build a plugin in any C# runtime environment, with no engine-specific code.
+The `VTS.Unity` package provides Unity-specific wrappers for the core classes, allowing you to easily build a plugin as a Unity GameObject, following the original design of this library.
+If you are not looking to use Unity for your project, you can completely discard the `VTS.Unity` package.
+However, if you *are* using Unity for your project, you will need both the `VTS.Core` and `VTS.Unity` packages.

 ### Swappable Components
 In order to afford the most flexibility (and to be as decoupled from Unity as possible), the underlying components of the [`VTSPlugin`](#class-vtsplugin) are all defined as interfaces.
 This allows you to swap out the built-in implementations with more robust or platform-compliant ones.
 By default, the `MyFirstPlugin` class features working implemntations of all needed components, but if you want, you can pass in your own implementations via the [`Initialize`](#void-initialize) method.